Joohansson/offline-qr/README.md

 1. Download repository as ZIP
 2. To generate QR: Open qr-generator.html
 3. To read QR with a webcam: Open qr-reader.html

+Or run the site from here: https://joohansson.github.io/offline-qr/ And unplug the Internet if sending sensitive data